 Funeral Slot Canyon is an extremely impressive long winding canyon of towering narrows that is located very close to Furnace Creek and remains relatively unknown to most park visitors.
-Difficulties encountered on the hike include route finding to access the canyon and dealing with low to medium difficulty obstacles while progressing up canyon.
-Google Earth maps of the hiking route (turned to the northwest for better viewing) can be found by clicking on the buttons above.
-GPS coordinates for the mouth of Funeral Slot Canyon are 36° 28.377'N, 116° 49.138'W. GPS coordinates for the left junction turn in the canyon are 36° 28.671'N, 116° 48.486'W.
+Difficulties encountered on the hike include route-finding to access the canyon and dealing with some medium difficulty obstacles while progressing up canyon.
+Topographical maps of the hiking route can be found by clicking on the buttons above.
+GPS coordinates for the mouth of Funeral Slot Canyon are 36.472925, -116.818959.
+GPS coordinates for the left junction turn in the canyon are 36.477834, -116.808063.